 As a whole

-- The Empire: An essential textbook evil empire whose roots originate on how predictably selfish their inner imperial planets are towards their lowly outer worlds.
+- The Empire: An essentially textbook evil empire whose roots originate on how predictably selfish their inner imperial planets are towards their lowly outer worlds.

 - It's All About Me/Defector from Decadence: How the United Empire broke down to three separate factions: The empire itself, the Pilgrims and the Sheredyn.